 Since 1 January 2009, the applicable law has been the version dating from 5 October 2009, which is based on the amending ordinance of 2 December 2008.
 The main changes compared to the previous version (Heating Cost Ordinance 1989) concerned the provisions under Section 7 (Cost Allocation for the Supply of Heat) and Section 9 (Cost Allocation for the Supply of Heat and Hot Water in Combined Systems).
 An exemption from the obligation to carry out metering also acts as an incentive to attain the passive house standard in the construction of new buildings or the refurbishment of multiple-family dwellings.

-The adoption of the 2012/27/EU of the European Parliament and of the Council of 25 October 2012 has established a metering and cost allocation system at European level as well.
+The 2012/27/EU of the European Parliament and of the Council, adopted on 25 October 2012 has established a metering and cost allocation system at European level as well.
 From the perspective of the German Federal Government, this has not resulted in the need for additional legislation in relation to the Heating Cost Ordinance.